Karthik7259/Karthik7259/README.md

 ### 🚀 Featured Projects

-- 🔗 **RideOnX** — A full-featured Uber clone with real-time tracking and driver-rider interaction
+- 🔗 **RideOnX** — A full-featured application with real-time tracking and driver-rider interaction

 ---